We at TGAT believe a child's primary education lays the foundation for all that is to come.

 During a child's early years, the development of imagination and intellectual curiosity begins.
 Children learn to assimilate information, to work with others, to listen and to build confidence.
 If these skills are well learned, a child is more likely to succeed at the secondary level and will have many more opportunities in life.

-Damian Hinds, Secretary of State for Education talks about the the importance of Multi Academy Trusts
+Damian Hinds, Secretary of State for Education (2018-2019) on the the importance of Multi Academy Trusts

 "Now, I firmly believe that becoming an academy can bring enormous benefits to schools and their pupils.